gwu-cs-slc-interviewprep/interview-guide/README.md

 # interview-guide

 ## Schedule
 The best way to approach interviews is with consistent practice.
-If you follow this timeline of problems you should be well prepared for interviews.
+If you follow this timeline of problems you should be well prepared for the technical portion of interviews.
 You should spend around 1 hour on each problem.
 Taking the time to learn all the optimizations and how the affect time and space complexities is nessecary.

 |         | Content / Subject               | Cracking the coding interview | Leetcode |
 |---------|---------------------------------|-------------------------------|----------|